-Professor Bauer’s scholarly writing includes studies of multiple nationality and refugees, the ethical implications of secret settlements, and discrimination against people with disabilities in the bar admissions process.
+Professor Bauer’s scholarly writing includes studies of multiple nationality and refugees, the role of physicians in asylum cases, the ethical implications of secret settlements, and discrimination against people with disabilities in the bar admissions process.
 An article on clinical pedagogy he co-authored with Professor James H. Stark has been included in the Clinical Legal Education Association’s bibliography of basic reading for new clinical teachers.
 When not in the classroom or in court, Professor Bauer dedicates much of his time to public service.
-He is a board member and past president of the Connecticut Fair Housing Center, and has served on the boards of several other legal services organizations.
+He is a past president of the Connecticut Fair Housing Center, and has served on the boards of several legal services organizations.
 In 2015, the Connecticut Bar Association presented him with the Tapping Reeve Legal Educator Award for his contributions to legal education and the legal profession, and in 2016 he received a civil rights “Leaders and Legends” award from the Connecticut Commission on Human Rights and Opportunities.

 Areas of Expertise (5)